-(B) Crisis Intervention Services must be provided by a LBHP. (facility (17)Crisis Intervention Services based Crisis Intervention Services (facility based stabilization). stabilization) are emergency psychiatric and substance abuse services to resolve crisis situations.
-The services provided emergency stabilization, which includes a protected are environment, chemotherapy, detoxification, individual and group treatment, and medical assessment.
-Crisis Intervention Services (facility based stabilization) will be under the supervision of a physician aided by a licensed nurse, and will also include MHPs for the provision of group and individual treatments. Α physician must be available.
-This service is limited to providers who contract with or are operated by the ODMHSAS to provide this service within the overall behavioral health service delivery system.
+Crisis (17)Services (facility Intervention based Crisis Intervention Services (facility based stabilization). stabilization) are emergency psychiatric and substance abuse services to resolve crisis situations.
+The services provided a protected emergency stabilization, which includes are environment, chemotherapy, detoxification, individual and group treatment, and medical assessment.
+Crisis Intervention Services (facility based stabilization) will be under the supervision of a physician aided by a licensed nurse, and will also include MHPs LBHPs for the provision of group and individual treatments.
+This service is limited to A physician must be available. providers who contract with or are operated by the ODMHSAS to provide this service within the overall behavioral health service delivery system.
 Crisis Intervention Services (facility based stabilization) are compensable for child and adult SoonerCare member.
 The unit of service is per hour.
 Providers of this service must meet the requirements delineated in the Oklahoma Administrative Code.
 Children's facility based stabilization (0-18 years of age) requires prior authorization.
-(18) Program of Assertive Community Treatment (PACT) Services.